Energy price cap: Why are gas and electricity bills going up and can I fix?

 The type of property you live in, how energy efficient it is, how many people live there and the weather all make a difference.

 Graphic showing how the energy usage of differently sized households determines typical bills, from a low-use flat or one-bedroomed house up to a house with four or more bedrooms.
-Calculations are based on the January 2025 price cap figures.
+Calculations are based on the April 2025 price cap figures.

 This is especially important when prices go up.